scds/transcending-mental-models/README.md

 # Transcending Mental Models
 Materials for the Relevant Research workshop: **Transcending Mental Models**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/transcending-mental-models/) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/transcending-mental-models/) with GitHub Pages.

 Contributions by the following individuals: